In this post, I did a complete review of Luno.

 12. Frequently Asked Questions About Luno

-In this 2020 update of the Luno review, I decided to include some of the questions frequently asked from the comment section, so make use you leave a question on what you are not clear about.
+In this 2020 update of the Luno review, I decided to include some of the questions frequently asked from the comment section.
+So make use of this or you leave a question on what you are not clear about.

 – Luno complies with the regulatory bodies of the countries it supports to ensure that the user’s fund in the fiat wallet remains safe.